Updated on April 29th, 2022

-The grey area in the middle of the form is where the details of the trailer need to be written.
-The most important info is the VIN number, as this is a completely unique number only kept by the trailer itself.
+The grey area in the middle of the form is where the details of the trailer need to be included.
+The most important info is the VIN number, as this is a completely unique number to each trailer.

-- Can be a word or a model number.
+- Model name/number.
 Write “N/A” if there is no model name/number.

 - Write the number (#) of axles the trailer has.
 If there are four tires, it has two (2) axles; if six tires, it has three (3) axles, and so on.

 - The type of trailer can be any classification that describes what it’s used for.
-Examples include “landscaping”, “boat”, “enclosed”, “livestock”, and so on.
+Examples include “landscaping,” “boat,” “enclosed,” “livestock,” etc.

-- For listing the seventeen (17) digit code that identifies the trailer.
+- Provide the seventeen-digit (17) alphanumeric code that identifies the trailer.

-- Can be used for any other important information, such as its GVWR, length, payload, condition, material (ex: “aluminum”), etc.
+- Enter any other important information, such as its GVWR, length, payload, condition, material (e.g., “aluminum”), etc. This step is optional.

-- Enter the date in which the parties will be signing the form (day, month, and year).
+- Enter the date that the parties will be signing the form (month, day, and year).

 - The only signatures required are that of the seller (2) and buyer (3).
-In addition to their signed names, they will need to print their name and write the date they signed.
+They will also need to print their name and enter the date they signed the form.
 The two (2) lines below their signatures are for witnesses, if applicable.

-The last page (notarization), is optional, unless required for registration.
-Check your local DMV requirements prior to signing.
+The last page (notarization), is optional unless required for registration.
+Check the local DMV requirements prior to signing.

-This is a filled-in example of the trailer bill of sale.
+This is an example of a completed trailer bill of sale.
 All included information is fictitious.